ni/nimi-python/docs/nifgen/functions.rst

     Runs the instrument self-test routine and returns the test result(s).

-    Raises `SelfTestFailureError` on self test failure.
+    Raises `SelfTestError` on self test failure.
 Properties on exception object:

     - code - failure code from driver
     - message - status message from driver